 - Marathon Level: Many of them.
 And sometimes you have to walk all the way back to the beginning of a level to finish it!

-- Mission Pack Sequel: The second game adds some new gimmicks, levels and scenery but recycles the soundtrack and some level designs while not fixing any issues the first game had.
+- Mission-Pack Sequel: The second game adds some new gimmicks, levels and scenery but recycles the soundtrack and some level designs.

-- Mooks but No Bosses: Although density of numbers sometimes makes it feel otherwise.
+- Mooks, but no Bosses: There are absolutely no bosses in the game, although density of numbers sometimes makes it feel otherwise.

-- No Body Left Behind: Touching lava is a bad idea.
+- No Body Left Behind: Touching lava or a bomb reduces Blupi's body to ash.

 - No Plot?
-No Problem!: Both games have no plot.
-Blupi must just really love treasure hunting.
+No Problem!: Both games have no plot whatsoever.

 - No Water Proofing In The Future: Any technology you're using will explode if you let it touch water.
 Luckily, you can drop pickups at any time, to keep them around for your return.

-- Nostalgia Level: Some levels in the sequel are taken from the first game.
-Sometimes without any meaningful additions.
+- Nostalgia Level: Some levels in the sequel are taken directly from the first game.

 - Power-Up Food: Eat a lollipop and you'll jump super-high for a short period.

-- Respawn on the Spot: A well-implemented example; Blupi reappears in the last safe location whenever he dies.
+- Respawn on the Spot: Blupi reappears in the last safe location whenever he dies.

 - Sea Mine: Bright red, spiky and absolutely everywhere, land or sea.
 Apparently flat land mines need not apply.